dzenanr/dartlero_tasks/README.md

 **Start**:
 Clone the project and open it with Dart Editor.

+**JSON Files**

-In the Run/Manage Launches of Dart Editor, enter two arguments (--dir & path) in the dartlero_tasks.dart command-line launch:
+In the Run/Manage Launches of Dart Editor, enter two script arguments (--dir & path) in the bin/dartlero_tasks.dart command-line launch:

 --dir path

 Example:

---dir C:/Users/ridjanod/git/dart/educ
+--dir C:/Users/ridjanod/git/dartlero/dartlero_tasks/json_data
+or
---dir /home/dr/git/dartlero
+--dir /home/dr/git/dartlero/dartlero_tasks/json_data

 By running the main function in the bin/dartlero_tasks.dart file, a model, with two entry points, will be initialized (and saved) in the given directory.